awsdocs/aws-doc-sdk-examples/go/sns/README.md

 ### ShowTopics/ShowTopics.go

-This example displays the ARNs of your Amazon SNS topics.
+This example displays the Amazon Resource Names (ARNs) of your Amazon SNS topics.

 `go run ShowTopics.go`